mikee47/ConfigDB/README.rst

 - This file contains defines the **BasicConfig** class which contains all accessible objects and array items
 - Each object defined in the schema, such as *network*, gets a corresponding *contained* class such as **ContainedNetwork**, and an *outer* class such as **Network**.
 - Both of these classes provide *read-only* access to the data via `getXXX` methods.
-- Outer classes contain a :cpp:class:`shared_ptr<ConfigDB::Store>`, whereas contained classes do not (they obtain the store from their parent object).
+- Outer classes contain a :cpp:class:`ConfigDB::StoreRef`, whereas contained classes do not (they obtain the store from their parent object).
 - Application code can instantiate the *outer* class directly **BasicConfig::Network network(database);**
 - Child objects within classes are defined as member variables, such as **network.mqtt**, which is a **ContainedMqtt** class instance.
 - A third *updater* class type is also generated which adds *setXXX* methods for changing values.